LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-03-27-LVAC-Avondale-Cup.md

 Well done to all the athletes who competed in the 4th race of our Winter League.

-Thank you to our officials for organising a great race.

-Well done to all athletes and a big thank you to all the officials who made the race possible.
+Well done to all athletes and a big thank you to all the officials for organising a great race.

-<a href="/races/2022-03-27-avondale-cup/" target="_blank" rel="noopener noreferrer">Avondale Results</a>
+<a href="/races/2022-03-27-avondale-cup/" target="_blank" rel="noopener noreferrer">Avondale Cup Results</a>

 <a href="hhttps://www.instagram.com/p/Cbmx1rQMRB5/" target="_blank" rel="noopener noreferrer">Photos on Instagram</a>